Get ready for your senior year!

 New U of T Student Life app

-All of this information and a directory of student support resources and opportunities are in the Senior-year guide – now on the U of T Student Life app found here.
+- All of this information and a directory of student support resources and opportunities are in the Student Life App.

 Get ready to graduate